-A centralized building management system is a great way to keep an eye on multiple areas of interest at all times, and helps you and your team to quickly make decisions about the spaces you work in.
+A building management system is a great way to keep an eye on multiple areas of interest at all times, and helps you and your team to quickly make decisions about the spaces you work in.
 However, if these decisions aren’t backed by accurate data and up-to-date information, they could be ineffective or – even worse – actively harming your business.

-We get asked a lot why anyone would need to use a BMS and Metrikus – and that’s a fair question!
-So read on to get a better understanding of how to maximise your BMS, and take a look at our PropTech Guide to Workplaces for even more information about how to get the most out of your office.
+Read on to get a better understanding of how to maximise your BMS, and take a look at our PropTech Guide to Workplaces for even more information about how to get the most out of your office.

-What is a BMS?
+What is a Building Management System (BMS)?

-First things first: BMS stands for Building Management System.
+BMS stands for Building Management System.
 It’s a centralized control system that allows the control and monitoring of equipment such as ventilation, lighting and security systems.

 Their main aim is to improve the comfort, functionality and efficiency of any building.